 The program has a fund for excursions for associates so that they may explore Cairo and other parts of Egypt throughout the year.
 The destination and nature of the excursions will be determined by the interests of the associates and in discussion with the program coordinator, who will organize the excursions based on the travel budget for that year.
 In previous years, associates have participated in guided tours of the Museum of Egyptian Antiquities, a day trip to Alexandria and events at the Cairo Opera House.

 Associates must have an insurance policy that will cover medications, analysis, testing and hospitalization, and have the option of subscribing to subsidized medical insurance through AUC or purchasing or retaining their own insurance plans.
 Basic medical examination care is provided through the AUC Clinic.

 Graduate Studies Tuition Waiver

-Following completion of the Presidential Associates Program, associates may receive a full waiver of graduate study tuition upon applying for a position and becoming a full-time employee at the University.
-You must be working full time every semester for your tuition to be waived.
+Following completion of the Presidential Associates Program, associates may receive a full waiver of graduate study tuition at AUC, if accepted while enrolling, upon applying for a position and becoming a full-time employee at the University.
+You must be working full-time every semester for your tuition to be waived.